SAP-samples/teched2022-XP280/exercises/ex3/README.md

 ## Exercise 3.3 Activate the Release Stage of your job

-Configure `Release` Stage via providing corresponding mandorty parameters as described below.
+Configure `Release` Stage via providing corresponding mandatory parameters as described below.

 ### Upload to Cloud Transport Management

 1. Turn on **Upload to Cloud Transport Management** section under **Release** section via toggle button.
 2. Enter the name of the node for the upload to SAP Cloud Transport Management.
-3. To authenticate your pipeline against SAP Cloud Transport Management, choose the service key you just created from the dropdown list.
+3. To authenticate your pipeline against SAP Cloud Transport Management, choose the service key you just created from the drop-down list.
 4. Choose **Save**.
 <br>![](/exercises/ex3/images/03_02_0010.png)

 ## Exercise 3.4 - Run the Pipeline manually

 1. Run your job by pressing the blue **Run** button on the top right.
 2. You should see that the build has failed in the **Additional Unit Tests** stage.
-Click on the stage to find more information.
+Click on the failed stage to find more information.

 ## Exercise 3.5 - Fix the test and GitHub commit

 In the previous run of your pipeline, **Additional Unit Tests** are failing because one of the unit tests is trying to access a file that doesn't exist.
 Please follow points below for a fix.

 1. Fix the test by providing the correct manifest file type.
-In your repository copy, go to the HTML5Module/webapp/Component.js file.
-Click on the pencil icon to edit the [file]((https://github.com/SAP-samples/teched2022-XP280/blob/main/HTML5Module/webapp/Component.js#L11)).
+In your repository copy, go to the `HTML5Module/webapp/Component.js` file.
+Click on the pencil icon to edit the file.
 Change line 11 from "xml" to "json".
 <br>![](/exercises/ex3/images/03_04_0010.png)
 2. Replace "Update Component.js" with a meaningful commit message, like "Replace xml with json".
 Click "Commit changes" to save the file.